ids/cluster-builder/docs/coreos-iscsi-storage.md

     ansible-playbook -i clusters/ids/core ansible/coreos-ansible.yml

 After this completes successfully we can use __Ansible__ to manage our __CoreOS cluster nodes__.

+## The iSCSI Provisioner and CoreOS iSCSI Configuration

+Out of the box Tectonic CoreOS does not ship with iSCSI support fully enabled.
+Enabling iSCSI is a relatively simple matter of mapping the correct utilities into the __kubelet__ service container.
+An ansible playbook has been created to take care of this task.

+Before beginning the CoreOS iSCSI configuration make sure to copy the __targetd__ configuration into the CoreOS cluster package hosts file:

+    targetd_server=192.168.1.205
+    targetd_server_iqn=iqn.2003-01.org.linux-iscsi.minishift:targetd
+    targetd_server_volume_group=vg-targetd
+    targetd_server_provisioner_name=iscsi-targetd
+    targetd_server_account_credentials=targetd-account
+    targetd_server_account_username=admin
+    targetd_server_account_password=ciao
+    targetd_server_namespace=default

+These same settings will be used to create the corresponding __ISCSI provisioner manifests__ that will bind the provisioner to the __Targetd Storage Appliance__.

+Once the CoreOS cluster has been deployed via the [PXE method](README_CoreOS.md) we need to prep CoreOS for ansible management.
+This makes use of an __ansible-galaxy__ [module](https://coreos.com/blog/managing-coreos-with-ansible.html) to bootstrap CoreOS with a lightweight version of __python__ to enable ansible modules.

 With the __Targetd Storage Appliance configuration__ values in our __CoreOS Cluster configuration file__ we can run the __cluster-builder__ ansible script to configure CoreOS for iSCSI direct: